-Near Bristol, Low Carbon Gordano – two community-owned solar farms – provide the bulk of the income for a community fund that provides grants to reduce the environmental footprint of local communities.
-The schemes being supported are very exciting and varied; for example:
+Near Bristol, Low Carbon Gordano – two community-owned solar farms – provide income for a community fund that makes grants to reduce the environmental footprint of local communities.
+The schemes that have been supported are very exciting and varied; for example:

-- Gordano School is being helped to install LED lighting and increase plastic recycling in the school
+- Gordano School was helped to install LED lighting and increase plastic recycling in the school

-- ReMission, a local organisation that supports recovering addicts, is being helped to completely upgrade their heating system (with potentially major carbon savings)
+- ReMission, a local organisation that supports recovering addicts, was helped to completely upgrade their heating system (with potentially major carbon savings)

-- Pill and Easton-in-Gordano Parish Council are getting funds to accelerate their programme to convert the village street-lights to LEDs.
+- Pill and Easton-in-Gordano Parish Council received funds to accelerate their programme to convert the village street-lights to LEDs.